eskdev24/portfolio-cms/README.md

 ## License

 This project was developed by Eugene Simpson a final year IT student of the University of Energy and Natural Resources.
 This is for demonstration and educational purposes but can be used at production level.
-Call or Whatsapp +233 599 04 8888 if interested
+Contact: Call or Whatsapp +233 599 04 8888 if interested
+Email: eskdev34@gmail.com
+Social Media(X and Linkedin): eskdev34

 ## Credit
 - Font Awesome for icons
 - Google Fonts for typography
 - Unsplash for placeholder images
 - Xampp for testing locally
--
+- All php developers in the world

 ---